neoforged/governance/removal.md

     1.6.
 The responsibility of handling the voting process and platform shall be with [the election officers](/steering-council-elections.md#election-officers) of the immediately previous Steering Council election or, if they are unable to do so, the Steering Council.
 In no case shall this responsibility be held by the Member under removal.

-2. After the vote is finished, the votes shall be tallied and published to all Members in the removal proceedings space.
+2. After the vote is finished, the votes shall be tallied and published to all Members of the Neo Team in the removal proceedings space.

     2.1.
-If less than half of all the Members cast a vote, the vote is invalid due to a lack of quorum, the Member under removal is retained, and the removal proceedings end.
+If less than half of all Members of the Neo Team cast a vote, the vote is invalid due to a lack of quorum, the Member under removal is retained, and the removal proceedings end.

     2.2.
 If there are two-thirds or more of votes cast in favor of "Yes", the Member under removal is removed effective immediately, and the removal proceedings end.